 VMFS Recovery

-Recovers data from ESX server
+Recovers data from VMware ESXi servers

 Sometimes we receive requests on recovery of RAID5 array with more than 1 failed drive.

-Quick answer for such situation: unless you manage to pull data back from failed drives, it is impossible.
+Quick answer for such a situation: unless you manage to pull data back from failed drives, it is impossible.

 Why it's impossible to recover data from RAID 5 with more than 1 failed disk